 More relationship options

 Relationships are messy, chaotic, organic, and ever-changing things in real life.
-Whether monogamous, polyamorous, open, long-distance, casual, or asexual, romance is a far more diverse concept than The Sims series currently supports.
-The Sims 5 should support as much of this spectrum as possible make them more viable options.
+Whether monogamous, polyamorous, open, long-distance, casual, or asexual, romance is a far more diverse concept than The Sims has historically supported.
+While The Sims 4 does now have greater options regarding sexual orientation, this was only updated in July 2022, eight years after the game’s initial release and a bit too little too late.
+The Sims 5 should support as much of this spectrum as possible from the word go, alongside other inclusivity and diversity options.
 It’d be nice to bring back dating preferences too, let us select the kinds of things that get our Sims in the mood for a bit of woohoo.

 The return of memories

 Memories is a great system that helps to make your Sims feel alive.
 They’re also a little bare-bones in The Sims 4.
 The Sims 2 felt like it had a far better system in place for this, where any pre-made Sims had their own backstories and motivations.
-It’d be really good if the full memory system was brought back for The Sims 5.
+You can make memories in Sims 4 using screenshots, but we’d like to see the full memory system brought back for The Sims 5.

+More specifically, stairs.
 Stairs come in all shapes and sizes.
-You know that, we know that, but The Sims 4 doesn’t know that, and it’s incredibly annoying.
-It’s about time we got some fancy spiral staircases in this game, imagine how many more options it would open up when designing a home, and how difficult it will make moving furniture between floors.
+You know that, we know that, but The Sims 4 doesn’t know that, and it’s incredibly annoying – it’s about time we got some fancy spiral staircases in this game.
+Imagine how many more options it would open up when designing a home, and how difficult it will make moving furniture between floors.
 It’s the kind of thing that should really already be there, but we can wait until The Sims 5 comes out.

 More granular ageing